-The Netherlands is a very well-suited jurisdiction to go public in.
-The Netherlands is prosperous and has a well-maintained, digital infrastructure.
-On top of that, the political climate is very stable in the Netherlands.
+The Netherlands is a very well-suited jurisdiction in which to go public.
+The country is prosperous and has a well-maintained, digital infrastructure.
+On top of that, the political climate is stable in the Netherlands.
 These factors increase the accessibility of financing.
-Moreover, the stable political climate decreases political and other external risks that might affect the company, or its investors, when it goes public and during the period the company is listed.
+Moreover, the stable political climate decreases political and other external risks that could affect the company, or its investors, when it goes public and during the period the company is listed.